KlaasVanslambrouck/lowi-cv/CURRENT_STATE_REPORT.md

 - A functional analyst with delivery and service-domain experience.
 - A system-oriented builder using a portfolio as an interactive proof environment.
-- An AI-curious product thinker moving toward AI Business Engineering.
+- An AI-curious product thinker moving toward becoming a Builder of AI-enabled systems.

 Projects with most weight: